Before I teach you how to convert monitor into smart TV let me put into perspective the tech ecosystem, we are existing in.

 It well built and works as advertised.

-- Flexible cable adapts an HDMI (input) to a DVI (output)
+- HDMI TO DVI: Flexible cable adapts an HDMI (input) to a DVI (output)

-- Net jacket offers extra layer of protection
+- PROTECTIVE DURABILITY: Net jacket offers extra layer of protection

-- Bi-directional HDMI to DVI cable makes it possible to connect HDMI-equipped devices or connect DVI-equipped devices to HDMI-enabled devices
+- BI-DIRECTIONAL CABLE: HDMI to DVI cable makes it possible to connect HDMI-equipped devices or connect DVI-equipped devices to HDMI-enabled devices

 One important thing to note here is that because DVI doesn’t originally support audio signals, you will also need an audio extractor.